How to move, store and trade duty-suspended and duty-paid excise goods.

 - form HO10 for the removal of mineral (hydrocarbon) oils

-Form HO10 is not available via the HMRC website but you can order supplies from the Excise and Customs Helpline.
+Form HO10 is not available on the HMRC website but you can order supplies from the Excise and Customs helpline.

 You can also submit forms W5D and W6D using the ATWD online service.

 Read about excise duty deferment, VAT and other charges.